jaredpetersen/i3wmconfig/README.md

 To configure your i3 setup to be exactly like mine (screenshot coming soon), replace your configuration files with the ones in this repository.
 The configuration files are located as listed:
 - i3:  ~/.i3/config
-- i3status: ~/.config/i3status/config
+- i3status: /etc/i3status.conf

-It is important to not that my keybindings may not work for you hardware differences (brightness/audio keybindings), software differences (particularly in the case of feh), or even personal preferences.
-I heavily recommend that you install feh to manage your desktop background, as that is what I use in this configuration.
+It is important to not that my keybindings may not work for you hardware differences (brightness/audio keybindings), software differences, or even personal preferences.

 TO DO
 =====
-- Fix keybindings for volume up, down, and mute
 - Customize GTK theme